Presidency of Ronald Reagan: 1984 re-election campaign

 Reagan's approval ratings fell after his first year in office, but they bounced back when the United States began to emerge from recession in 1983.
-The leading candidates in the 1984 Democratic presidential primaries were former Vice President Walter Mondale, Senator Gary Hart of Colorado, and African-American civil rights activist Jesse Jackson.
+The leading candidates in the 1984 Democratic presidential primaries were former vice president Walter Mondale, Senator Gary Hart of Colorado, and African-American civil rights activist Jesse Jackson.
 Though Hart won several primaries, Mondale ultimately won the nomination.
 Down in the polls, Mondale selected Congresswoman Geraldine Ferraro as his running mate in hopes of galvanizing support for his campaign, thus making Ferraro the first female major party vice presidential nominee in U.S. history.
-In accepting the Democratic nomination, Mondale attacked Reagan's policies regarding the environment, Social Security, nuclear arms, civil rights, and other issues, stating that the Reagan administration was "of the rich, by the rich, and for the rich."
+In accepting the Democratic nomination, Mondale attacked Reagan's policies regarding the environment, Social Security, nuclear arms, civil rights, and other issues, stating that the Reagan administration was "of the rich, by the rich, and for the rich".
 He also criticized the federal debt accumulated under Reagan, stating, "...The budget will be squeezed.
 Taxes will go up.
 And anyone who says they won't is not telling the truth to the American people."

 Reagan, meanwhile, generally declined to offer new legislative proposals for his re-election campaign, instead focusing on events like the U.S.-hosted 1984 Summer Olympics and the 40th anniversary of the Normandy landings.
 Reagan's ability to perform the duties of president for another term was questioned by some observers, especially after a weak performance in the first presidential debate.
 His apparent confused and forgetful behavior was evident to his supporters; they had previously known him clever and witty.
 Rumors began to circulate that he had Alzheimer's disease.
 Reagan rebounded in the second debate, and confronted questions about his age, quipping, "I will not make age an issue of this campaign.
 I am not going to exploit, for political purposes, my opponent's youth and inexperience," which generated applause and laughter, even from Mondale himself.

 Public opinion polling consistently showed a Reagan lead in the 1984 campaign, and Mondale was unable to shake up the race.
 In the end, Reagan won re-election, winning 49 of 50 states.
 Mondale carried only his home state of Minnesota and the District of Columbia.
 Reagan won a record 525 electoral votes, and received 59% of the popular vote to Mondale's 41%.
 Compared to 1980, Reagan's strongest gains came among white Southern voters, and he also performed particularly well among Catholic voters, voters between the ages of eighteen and twenty-nine, and voters over the age of sixty.
-In the concurrent congressional elections, Republicans retained control of the Senate and Democrats retained control of the House.
+In the concurrent congressional elections, Republicans retained control of the Senate and Democrats retained control of the House of Representatives.